22 Jun Turn Commitment into Action through Digital Coaching

 Digital coaching presents an innovative solution to this elearning problem.
 Whereas traditional online learning involves a one-way transfer of information between a computer and the user, digital coaching is hyper-personalized and can respond to each learner’s unique needs and context.
 What this means in practice is that the learner feels recognized and valued for their ideas and insights.
 They connect on a personal level with the program, and their commitment to change is more likely to result in sustainable action.

-These are just a few of the techniques we use in digital coaching to guide individuals to follow through on their commitment to change:
+These are just a few of the techniques we use in automated coaching to guide individuals to follow through on their commitment to change:

 1. Check for buy-in.
 How important is the desired behavior or action to the individual?
 If they can’t connect with the Why behind the learning initiative, they’ll struggle to stay the course.
 In a digital coaching program, we might ask you a question that looks something like this: